uperl/Photography-EV/README.md

 Takes the aperture (f-stop) and shutter speed (in seconds).
 Returns the integer Exposure Value (EV).

+## aperture

+    my $aperture = aperture($ev, $time);
+    my $aperture = aperture($ev, $time, \@apertures);

+Returns the correct aperture corresponding to the given EV and shutter speed (in seconds).
+By default returns the closest full stop aperture between 1 and 64.

+If the optional third argument is given (a reference to a list of possible aperture values), then the returned aperture will be the closest possible from that list.
+This is helpful, for example, when you are using a lens that provides fractions of a stop.
+My Nikkor 50mm f/1.2 for example has stops at f/1.2, f/1.4, f/2, f/4 f/5.6, f/8, f/11 and f/16, so to get the correct aperture for 1/60 at EV 9 for that lens:

+    my $aperture = aperture(9, 1/60, [1.2,1.4,2,4,5.6,8,11,16]);

 # CAVEATS

 This module requires Perl 5.20 or better.

+This modules doesn't use any non-core modules, but it does use [POSIX](https://metacpan.org/pod/POSIX), which may not be available everywhere.

 # SEE ALSO